dandelarge/webpack-noob-book/webpack-crash-course.md

 # The Bundling book
-This document is intended to be a compilation of knowledge for developers that want to understand how bundlers work.
+Th,is document is intended to be a compilation of knowledge for developers that want to understand how bundlers work.

 Contributions are always welcome.